 How to Safely Store and Share Your Digital Information

 When you sit down to get all your documents organized, you will need to create digital copies of important documents like social security cards, birth certificates, passports, marriage, and driver’s licenses.
 Scanning these documents does not make them a legal copy, however.
-Every document is different but is worth the effort to copy in case they get stolen or lost down the road.
 It also puts the information in an easily accessible digital format while the original documents can stay in a fireproof safe or a bank deposit box.
 For a list of hard copy documents and how long you might keep them, look here.

 If you are not comfortable using digital devices, ask someone in your family who can help you set up your digital file system and show you the basics.
 Alternatively, allow your trusted loved one to store some information on your behalf.